nikunjk9/HealthEase/README.md

 - `Admins:` Administrative control with Role-Based Access Control (RBAC) to ensure that only authorized personnel can access sensitive information.

 ### 3. Integrated Payments
-We've integrated `Razorpay` to facilitate secure online payments, allowing users to conveniently pay appointment fees directly through the platform.
+We've integrated `Razorpay` to facilitate secure `online payments`, allowing users to conveniently pay appointment fees directly through the platform.
 This ensures a smooth and efficient payment process for both patients and healthcare providers.

 <br>